-Divine providence is the governance of God by which He, with wisdom and love, cares for and directs all things in the universe.
-It is the outworking of His sovereignty, where He upholds, directs, and governs all creatures and all events for His glory and for the good of His people.
+Divine providence is the governance of God by which He, with wisdom and love, cares for and directs all things in the universe — visible and invisible, great and small, present and future.
+The Westminster Shorter Catechism defines it: "God’s works of providence are, his most holy, wise, and powerful preserving and governing all his creatures, and all their actions" (Q.11).
+It is the outworking of His sovereignty — He upholds (Hebrews 1:3), directs (Proverbs 16:9), and governs (Ephesians 1:11) all creatures and all events for His glory and the good of His people.
+"And we know that all things work together for good to them that love God, to them who are the called according to his purpose" (Romans 8:28).

 In theology, the care and superintendence which God exercises over his creatures.
 A belief in divine providence is a source of great consolation to good men.
 The operations of providence are not always discernible, but the contemplative Christian is satisfied that they exist.